 Copper Country Audubon publishes two birding newsletters each year entitled the Brockway Lookout.
 The newsletter is produced by Dana Richter with contributions from other members and from the local community.
 It has a lot of local birding information and is quite useful.
-The spring 2020 newsletter with upcoming events can be seen here.
+Several of the recent newsletters are available on the newsletter subpage to this heading.